thoughtbot/shoulda-matchers/CONTRIBUTING.md

 1. [Ensure that the test suite passes on Travis and make any necessary changes to your branch to bring it to green.](#continuous-integration)

-Although we maintain the gem in our free time, we try to respond within a day or so.
-After submitting your PR, we may give you feedback.
+Although we maintain Shoulda Matchers in our free time, we try to respond to contributions in a timely manner.
+Once we look at your pull request, we may give you feedback.
 For instance, we may suggest some changes to make to your code to fit within the project style or discuss alternate ways of addressing the issue in question.
-Assuming we're happy with everything, we'll bring your changes into master!
+Assuming we're happy with everything, we'll then bring your changes into master.
+Now you're a contributor!

 ---